-In today’s show I interview former Solihull Blaze, Nottingham Panthers, Sheffield Steelers, Coventry Blaze and Milton Keynes Lightning hard hitting D-Man Steve Carpenter.
+Today I interview former Solihull Blaze, Nottingham Panthers, Sheffield Steelers, Coventry Blaze and Milton Keynes Lightning D-Man Steve Carpenter.

-After a successful time in Canadian junior hockey and then a season in the East Coast Hockey League, Steve tells how he came to sign for the Solihull Blaze through a recommendation from old friend Justin George who himself had been recommend by an old friend, Sheffield Steelers star forward Ken Priestlay.
+Steve had a successful time in Canadian junior hockey and in the East Coast Hockey League.
+He recalls flying into the UK to sign for the Solihull Blaze after a recommendation from an old friend.

-The Sheffield Steelers needed a new forward, Ken Priestlay recommended his good friend Justin George, but after a few games he moved to Solihull.
-Coach Paul Thompson needed a new D-Man and my good friend Justin suggested me.
+The Sheffield Steelers needed a new forward, Ken Priestlay recommended his good friend Justin George, but after a few games Justin moved to Solihull.
+Coach Paul Thompson needed a new D-Man and Justin suggested me.

-He arrived into Gatwick intent on spending just one season in the UK before retiring and taking up a coaching position back home – in the end he stayed nine.
+He arrived into Gatwick planning to spend just one season in the UK before retiring from playing.

-We talk of Solihull coach Paul Thompson, of the characters of that Blaze team, including Les Millie, Justin George and Kurt Irvine and of a season that promised so much but ended with financial problems which lead to the fans having bucket collections to try to make up for Steve and the other imports’ unpaid wages.
+We talk of the characters of the Blaze team, including coach Paul Thompson, Les Millie, Justin George and Kurt Irvine.
+Of a season that promised so much but ended with financial problems and of fans bucket collections to try to make up for Steve and the other imports’ unpaid wages.

-Steve enjoyed three successful seasons in Nottingham as the Panthers went on to win the Norwich Union Cup, finished runners up in both the Superleague and the Challenge cup (twice).
+Steve enjoyed three really successful seasons in the Lace City.
+The Panthers went on to win the Norwich Union Cup and finished runners up in both the Superleague and the Challenge cup (twice).

-Steve talks of how and why many Nottingham Panther’s fans still think he was responsible for the bench clearance and also explains why he wasn’t!
+Steve talks of how and why many Nottingham Panther’s fans still think he was responsible for the bench clearance.

 He also tells of how late training times at Coventry led him to fill his days volunteering at a local Coventry school, which developed quickly into a teaching assistant post and then lead him into a full time teacher training course.